shchurch/Insect_Egg_Evolution/create_database/README.md

 explicit criteria (manuscript in preparation, 2018).
 These were stored as entries in a bibtex file.

+The references which, following parsing, had egg measurements which are in the egg database are stored in the main directory of this project, under `bibliography_egg_database.bib`

+The references which were collected and searched, but did not have egg measurements are in the file `examined_references_uncited.bib`.

 ### set_bibids.py ###

 Used to introduce new bibs to the database, verifying that IDs